mathlver342/mathlver342/README.md

-You will need to extract the exe, then put all files in one folder.
+You will need to extract "data.zip" and "NonEuclidianUnboxingSimulator.zip", then put all files in one folder.